Tram-One/hover-engine/README.md

 ### `addListener(listener)`

 Listeners in Hover-Engine are functions that get called whenever an action is called.
-It receives the `engine.store` and `engine.actions` as an arguments.
+It receives the updated `engine.store`, `engine.actions`, as well as information about the action that was called (read below).

 ```javascript
 const commentThreadActions = {